OHI-Science/OHI-website/content/methodology/resilience/_index.md

 The pressure estimate for each goal and country is then combined with the trend and resilience estimates to estimate goal scores.

-Learn more about the resilience model and data used for the OHI global assessment by clicking below.

-{{<button text="Global Methods" link=images/htmls/Supplement.html icon="/images/misc/microscope-icon.svg">}}

 #### REFERENCES
 Chambers, J.C., C.R.
 Allen and S.A.
 Cushman.
 2019.
 Operationalizing ecological resilience concepts for managing species and ecosystems at risk.
 Front.
 Ecol.
 Evol. https://www.frontiersin.org/articles/10.3389/fevo.2019.00241/full